Weather in Malta in July

 extremely hot weather!

-The weather is very hot at this time.
+The weather in Malta in July is very hot at this time.
 A great time to be in

 Malta!
 Long days, sunbathing, long hot evenings, cruises.
 The ideal time for

 your summer holiday with shorts, t-shirts sandles or filflops.

 Disclaimer: We have affiliate links on this website where we receive a small commission at no extra cost to you.

 Malta In July - A Quick Glance